 The Government has stated that over 40,000 small clubs can benefit from the scheme if they sign up to a plan to register for corporate gift aid.

 At present there are only 6,000 sports clubs enrolled in the Government’s Community Amateur Sports club programme due to the intricacy of being vetted by HMRC officials.

 The Government hopes that these changes will help to streamline the process and increase the amount of clubs which can join the scheme and benefit from the tax breaks.

-But one deterrent could be the increasing number of high-profile HRMC investigations with the larger sports teams across the country.
+But one deterrent could be the increasing number of high-profile enquiries with the larger sports teams across the country.